 - Developing statistical models for spatio-temporal data Yeonseung Chung and Francesca Dominici This project combines information from heterogenous data sets to estimating spatially varying long term effects of fine particulate matter on mortality and cancer specific mortality and identify the chemical components of the PM2.5 mass that can increase cancer risks.

-- Comprehensive smoking bans and acute myocardial infarction among Medicare enrollees in 387 U.S. counties: 1999 to 2008 Christopher D Barr, David M Diez, Yun Wang, Jon Samet, and Francesca Dominici We are conducting a multi-county, multi-state analysis for estimating the association between implementation of comprehensive smoking bans and cardiovascular diseases.
+- Comprehensive smoking bans and acute myocardial infarction among Medicare patients Christopher D Barr, David M Diez, Yun Wang, Francesca Dominici, and Jon Samet We are conducting a multi-county, multi-state analysis for estimating the association between implementation of comprehensive smoking bans and cardiovascular diseases.
 The study includes nine states and 387 counties.

 - The Importance of Scale for Spatial-Confounding Bias and Precision of Spatial Regression Estimators Christopher J Paciorek Residuals in regression models are often spatially correlated.
 Prominent examples include studies in environmental epidemiology to understand the chronic health effects of pollutants.
 I consider the effects of residual spatial structure on the bias and precision of regression coefficients, developing a simple framework in which to understand the key issues and derive informative analytic results... see the full abstract.

-- glmmGS: Computationally-efficient fitting of GLMMs via PQL (R package) Michele Morara, Christopher Sroka, Subharup Guha, Christopher Paciorek, and Louise Ryan A package for fitting GLMMs (with an emphasis on models with spatial structure) using Penalized Quasi-Likelihood (PQL).
+- glmmGS: Computationally-efficient fitting of GLMMs via PQL (Is this correctly in Project 1?)
+Michele Morara, Christopher Sroka, Subharup Guha, Christopher Paciorek, and Louise Ryan A package for fitting GLMMs (with an emphasis on models with spatial structure) using Penalized Quasi-Likelihood (PQL).
 Spatial dependence can be specified through the covariance or through the precision, and can be represented in sparse matrix format.
 The package uses computationally-efficient Gauss-Seidel optimization to update blocks of parameters, exploiting the blocked matrix structure present in some GLMMs.
 In addition, the package can exploit sparse structure in both the random effects design matrix and the spatial precision matrix of the random effects, if present.
 The package allows for spatially-correlated random intercepts and spatially-correlated random slopes.